mbruno46/pyobs/docs/_sources/fitting.rst.txt

 LM algorithm and also in the propagation of the error from input (y) observables, which is also analytical.
 Let us illustrate a few possible ways to use this class.
+Although this tutorial should be pretty comprehensive, more details can be found in `mfit class <pyobs.fit.html#>`_.

 Fitting a correlator
 --------------------